-Some of the best scenes in the television show “Star Trek” (the original version) are those involving the crew members (usually Mr. Spock) asking the computer a question and the computer spitting out the answer in the form of a conversation.
-When I was younger, I thought this was utterly amazing and, of course, I wanted my own computer that would answer any question I cared to ask it.
-This was around the time when typewriters were king and the first calculators (addition, subtraction, multiplication, and division only) were coming on the market, so needless to say, a computer that could talk and interact was quite a ways off.
-Yes, I’m a bit creaky and have been around awhile, but I am pleased to say that I have never been a “get off my lawn” type of person when it comes to technology in the legal profession or otherwise.
-To the contrary, I have always embraced it, believing that technology can help lawyers do more, do it better, and do it at lower cost.
-So why the technology history tour?
+Some of the best scenes in the television show Star Trek, the original version, are those involving the crew members — usually Mr. Spock — asking the computer a question and the computer spitting out the answer in the form of a conversation.
+When I was younger, I thought this was utterly amazing, and, of course, I wanted my own computer that would “answer” any question I cared to ask.
+This was around the time when typewriters and dinosaurs ruled the Earth, and the first calculators — addition, subtraction, multiplication, and division only — were coming on the market.
+So, needless to say, a computer that could talk and interact with people was just a notion in a science fiction story back then.

 What is artificial intelligence?

 The term “artificial intelligence” can be a bit misleading, at least when it comes to application in the legal field.
 We’re not talking about some type of walking and talking robot from the “Terminator” movies with a briefcase and bowtie — although that would be awesome.
 No, artificial intelligence is an umbrella term to describe technologies that rely on data to make decisions.
 For purposes of the legal work, a better description — and one that has caught on — is “cognitive computing.”